bit-barbarian/MagicVision/README.md

 If it is your first time using MagicVision, run the `refresh-database` executable.
 This will:

-1. Pull the latest changes from Scryfall and download images of every card face.
+1. Pull the latest cards and changes from Scryfall and download images of every card face missing from your local cache.
 2. Generate a [perceptual hash](https://en.wikipedia.org/wiki/Perceptual_hashing)
    of each Magic card and store it alongside the Scryfall card data.

 > [!NOTE]
 > The cache uses ~500MB for Scryfall data and ~12GB for images.
-> Images are stored locally so that recognition is both fast and available offline.
+> Images and data are stored locally so that recognition is both fast and
+> available offline.

 `refresh-database` will take a while to run depending on your download speed and CPU power.
+The first run takes much longer than subsequent runs (20-30m vs 30-60s).
 It waits 20ms between downloads to be respectful to Scryfall's server.
 It will not re-download cards.
 If it is interrupted, it will only download missing cards next time it is run.